What is candida overgrowth and what are the symptoms?

 To understand this process fully, I suggest you read my free Digestive Troubleshooting Guide eBook.

 To get started I suggest you reset the balanced production of stomach acid with either LifeSpa’s Warm Digest.
 Start by takin 1-2 before each meal.

 - Eat in a settled environment.

-- Eat three meals a day and avoid snacking (except for the between lunch and dinner yogurt lassi, below).
+- Eat three meals a day and avoid snacking (except for an afternoon yogurt lassi, below).

 - Sit quietly for at least five minutes after eating to promote digestion.

-- If dairy tolerant, take a lassi (yogurt mixed with water, 1:1, 1:2, or 1:4) during lunch and between lunch and dinner, as needed to promote digestion.
+- If dairy tolerant, take a lassi (yogurt mixed with water, 1:1, 1:2, or 1:4) during lunch and between lunch and dinner to promote digestion.
 It is best to make lassi with freshly made yogurt.
-Although traditionally lassi can be sweet or seasoned, with yeast issues you’ll want to keep it savory, flavoring with spices such as cinnamon, ginger, and cardamom, for example, or salt, ginger, and cumin.
+While traditional lassi can be sweet or seasoned, with yeast issues, you’ll want to keep it savory, flavoring it with spices such as cinnamon, ginger, and cardamom, or salt, ginger, and cumin.

 - Avoid cold food or drinks, especially foods and drinks taken directly from the refrigerator.

 - Avoid heavy food at the evening meal, including heavy desserts, yogurt, cheese, oily food, and fried food.

 Ayurveda is all about flowing with cycles, rather than fighting against the current.
 Combining the dietary and lifestyle suggestions in this article with your existing protocol for candida elimination will help your body restore balance and help your body heal itself.